jl5000/tidyged/README.md

 Import, create, and summarise family tree GEDCOM files using tidy dataframes.
-This package is still in heavy development with the first operational version unlikely to be complete before October 2020.
+This package is still in heavy development with the first operational version unlikely to be complete before January 2021.

 ## Installation